dzilaan/FlutterFirebaseApp/README.md

 # Flutter Firebase App

-App with GetX to implement MVC Structure
+App with Bloc State Management and implement it in MVC Structure

 Utilizing all Firebase Modules.